leangjia/blender_docs/manual/render/cycles/world_settings.rst

 Sampling
    Controls the sampling method for the world material.
-Selecting Auto or Manual enables *Multiple Importance Sampling* while None disables it. *Multiple Importance Sampling* informs Cycles to sample the background texture such that lighter parts are favored, creating an importance map.
-It will produce less noise in the render in trade of artifacts (fireflies).
+Selecting Auto or Manual enables *Multiple Importance Sampling* while None disables it. *Multiple Importance Sampling* is a method to sample the background texture such that lighter parts are favored, creating an importance map.
+It will produce less noise in the render in trade of artifacts (:term:`Fireflies`).
-   It is almost always a good idea to enable this when using an image texture to light the scene, otherwise noise can take a long time to converge.
+   Enable this when using an image texture with small area lights (like the sun), otherwise noise can take a long time to converge.

    Below is a comparison between *Multiple Importance Sample* off and on.
-   Both images are rendered for 25 seconds (Off: 1500 samples, On: 1000 samples).
+   Both images are rendered for 25 seconds (Off: 1,500 samples, On: 1,000 samples).

    .. list-table::